Counter-intelligence and counter-terrorism organizations: Internal security and police

+The Unlawful Activities Act, 1967 is an Indian legislation designed to identify and prohibit individuals, groups, and actions involved in illegal or terrorist activities that pose a threat to India's sovereignty, territorial integrity, and security.
+This law allows the Central Government to designate individuals or organizations as terrorists/terrorist organizations if they have engaged in terrorism-related activities.
+It also enables nationwide bans on associations declared "unlawful" and applies equally to both Indian nationals and foreign nationals who can be prosecuted under this act for offenses committed abroad.

 Israel

 Foreign intelligence on terrorist threats

-External and offensive counter-intelligence, counter-terrorism, and some direct action is the general responsibility of Mossad, although military units will carry out specific counterterrorism actions.
+External and offensive counterintelligence, counterterrorism, and some direct action is the general responsibility of Mossad, although military units will carry out specific counterterrorism actions.
 There are some standing military special operations forces, such as Sayeret Matkal, but ad hoc task forces were assembled for major operations such as the 1976 Entebbe rescue.

 Mossad, on foreign intelligence, also works with Aman, the military intelligence service.